-• The Presiding Director shall be elected by the independent members of the Board of Directors based on the recommendation of the Governance Committee and shall serve in that capacity no less than one year.
-The Governance Committee shall oversee the process for selecting the Presiding Director.
-It is the sense of the Board that the Presiding Director position should be rotated periodically, usually every three to five years.

-- The Presiding Director shall, in consultation with the Governance Committee, determine a schedule and agenda for regular executive sessions in which independent directors meet without management participation, and shall preside over those sessions. - The Presiding Director shall: (i) preside at meetings of the Board of Directors where the Chairman is not present; (ii) serve as liaison between the Chairman and independent directors; (iii) approve agendas for the Board; (iv) approve information sent to the Board; and (v) approve meeting schedules to assure that there is sufficient time for discussion of all agenda items. - The Presiding Director shall have the authority to call meetings of independent directors. - If requested by major shareholders, the Presiding Director shall be available for consultation and direct communication. - The Presiding Director, in consultation with the Management Development and Compensation Committee, shall organize the process pursuant to which the independent directors shall evaluate the performance of the Chief Executive Officer not less than annually.
+- The Lead Director shall be elected by the independent members of the Board of Directors based on the recommendation of the Governance Committee and shall serve in that capacity no less than one year.
+The Governance Committee shall oversee the process for selecting the Lead Director.
+It is the sense of the Board that the Lead Director position should be rotated periodically, usually every three to five years. - The Lead Director shall, in consultation with the Governance Committee, determine a schedule and agenda for regular executive sessions in which independent directors meet without management participation, and shall preside over those sessions. - The Lead Director shall: (i) preside at meetings of the Board of Directors where the Chairman of the Board is not present; (ii) serve as liaison between the Chairman of the Board and independent directors; (iii) recommend to the Chairman of the Board agenda items for meetings of the Board and the substance and timeliness of information sent to the Board; (iv) approve agendas for the Board; (v) approve information sent to the Board; and (vi) approve meeting schedules to assure that there is sufficient time for discussion of all agenda items. - The Lead Director shall have the authority to call meetings of independent directors. - The Lead Director shall collaborate and consult with committee chairs concerning schedules, agendas, and written materials. - The Lead Director shall ensure that there is open communication between the independent directors, Chairman of the Board, Chief Executive Officer and other members of management. - If requested by major shareholders, the Lead Director shall be available for consultation and direct communication. - The Lead Director shall act as a resource for, and counsel to, the Chief Executive Officer and Chairman of the Board. - The Lead Director, in consultation with the Management Development and Compensation Committee, shall organize the process pursuant to which the independent directors shall evaluate the performance of the Chief Executive Officer not less than annually. - The Lead Director shall assure that a succession plan is in place for the Chairman of the Board and Chief Executive Officer, as well as the Lead Director.